atlc/SinglePaged/_posts/2000-01-03-education.md

 fa-icon: graduation-cap
 ---

-I am currently enrolled as a student at Jefferson State Community College in Birmingham, AL, and am expecting to graduate with my Associate's Degree in Computer Information Systems in December 2017.
+I am currently enrolled as a student at Jefferson State Community College in Birmingham, AL, and am graduating in December 2017 with my Associate's Degree in Computer Information Systems with a concentration in Programming.
 While at JSCC, I was involved with extracurricular activities, participating on the College Scholars' Bowl team for 5 semesters and serving as the captain for 3.